 Schools Competition 2018

-The theme for 2018 focuses on the UN’s Global Goals for Sustainable Development.
-Teams are asked to select a specific goal and to come up with a new and innovative scientific solution in response to this.
+The competition theme for 2018 focused on the UN’s Global Goals for Sustainable Development.
+Teams were asked to select a specific goal and to come up with a new and innovative scientific solution in response to this.

-To enter, teams must create a 5 minute film that: briefly outlines the goal they have selected; describes their innovative solution; explains the science behind the idea; and illustrates how their idea would address the goal.
+To enter, teams had to create a 5 minute film that: briefly outlined the goal they had selected; described their innovative solution; explained the science behind the idea; and illustrated how their idea would address the goal.